Overview

 Almost all alumni have not spoken the local language.The City

-Rome is considered a major gastronomic destination, and its cuisine is as legendary as its monuments – sampling the city’s classic dishes is just as quintessential a Roman experience as visiting the Colosseum!
-A program in Rome promises an exciting cultural and historical experience where students can interact with a truly unique medical climate.
+Rome is considered a major gastronomic destination, and its cuisine is as legendary as its monuments – sampling the city’s classic dishes, such as cacio e pepe, is just as quintessential a Roman experience as visiting the Colosseum!

 Dates & Availability